jvitku/rl/smdp/README.md

 * refactoring

-	- restructuralized the package hierarchy (SARSA vs Q-Learning vs SARSA-Lambda vs Q-Lambda)
+	- restructuralized the package hierarchy (SARSA vs Q-Learning vs SARSA-Lambda vs Q-Lambda) old SRPs should be backwards compatible (package `ros.srp.*`)
-	- project SARSA renamed to MDP
+	- project SARSA renamed to SMDP
 	- all unit tests work

 ## TODO

+* separating the AMS and RL in progress

+	* Currently working on ASMs

+		* TODO: prosperity observer
+		* unit tests

 * refactoring

-	* update all python scripts...
+	* check all python scripts...
 	* update launch example in the runner script

 * add repelors (allow reward values to be < 0)